Remote PC Access allows an end user to log on remotely from virtually anywhere to the physical Windows PC in the office.

 For configuration details, see Configuration Manager and Remote PC Access Wake on LAN.

-On-premises deployments: configuration sequence and considerations
+Configuration sequence and considerations

 Before you create the Remote PC Access Site: